Key Takeaways

 Is a Wearable Breast Pump Right for Your Daily Routine?

-The bigger win with wearables is frequency.
-You pump more often when pumping doesn't require rearranging your entire afternoon.
+The biggest win with wearables is frequency.
+You are more likely to use them often because they do not require rearranging your day.
 That regularity, more than any single session's ounces, is what drives supply over time.

 Choosing the Right Pumping Bra for a Secure, Hands-Free Seal